telliott99/MyJava/part3/stdin.rst

 However, it might be helpful to look a closer look at how the magic is achieved.
 It may help if you need to write a program for a programming assignment that requires you to do everything with the Java utilities.

-We will look at ``In`` (and save ``StdIn`` for the motivated reader).
+We will look at ``In``, fist and save ``StdIn`` for the end.
 What I did was to copy out the relevant sections of the library file, then fix all the bugs this generated.
 Then I broke the code up into more small methods.

 To summarize the steps in the code: